randyhoffner/FEND-Proj-5/README.md

-#FEND Nanodegree Neighborhood Map Project No. 5
+#Neighborhood Map Project Live Site
-##Map of Ashland, Oregon

 Located in the southern end of Oregon's Rogue Valley, Ashland is a delightful combination of mountain village and one of the most  sophisticated small towns in America.
 One reason for the sophistication is the  world famous Oregon Shakespeare Festival, which has been a part of Ashland for more than 75 years.